We are committed to protecting your privacy

 By submitting your email address you are consenting to receive the particular piece of information you requested, as well as allowing us to send you appropriate and useful communications regarding our events and services.
-This includes, but is not limited to; invitations to our industry-leading events and webinars, our latest assets (whitepapers, guides, reports, infographics, videos and case studies) and promotional offers on related services.
+This includes, but is not limited to; invitations to our industry-leading events and webinars, our latest assets (whitepapers, guides, reports, infographics, videos and case studies), submission for Call for Papers, award nominations and promotional offers on related services.

 At any time, you can update your preferences by clicking the link in any emails you receive from us.
 The link will always be in the footer of the email.
 You can also stop receiving emails from us using the unsubscribe link options, also found in the footer of our emails.
 Please note, changes to preferences and unsubscribe options will not affect service emails we are obliged to send to you, once you have registered for an event, for instance.